nenidevelop/readytostart/001-mock4node/README.md

-Mock4node allows you to create mocks jams to respond to REST API calls
+Mock4node allows you to create mocks to respond to REST API calls in nodejs.

 ### Setup